Legana/AMP_pub/03_feature_selection.md

 ## Correlated Predictors

-Although a small number these predictors are correlated there are none with near-perfect correlation (max cor \< 0.9).
+Although a small number show these predictors are correlated there are none with near-perfect correlation (max cor \< 0.9).
 We therefore did not remove any features on the basis of correlation since this is unlikely to negatively affect model performance.

     ##     Min.
 1st Qu.
 Median     Mean  3rd Qu.
 Max.
     ## -0.45928 -0.07624  0.11473  0.16738  0.35693  0.87868